What Is Synesthesia And How To Cope With It

-There may be a genetic component, as many people who have synesthesia disorder also have one or more family members who have it.
+Drug-induced synesthesia occurs after in the moments after consuming a psychedelic or other drug.
 Brain structure and function are different in synesthetes.
-People with synesthesia typically have excessively high serotonin levels.
+People with synesthesia typically have unusually high serotonin levels.

 Many people who have synesthesia feel that it's the most normal and natural thing in the world for them.
-They may have little or no problems with functioning, and in fact, they may find that their synesthesia helps them function better and enhances their experiences.
+They may have few or no problems functioning; in fact, they may find that their synesthesia helps them function better and enhances their experiences.

-However, that isn't always true of everyone.
-If you have synesthesia disorder, you may feel like it's something you have to be ashamed of or hide from others.
-You may have learned long ago that the way you perceive things isn't acceptable to many people.
+However, that isn't true for everyone.
+If you have synesthesia, you may feel like it's something you have to be ashamed of or hide from others.
+You may have learned that the way you perceive things is different from others and fear that it is unacceptable.

-Another problem some people with synesthesia may struggle with is sensory overload.
-Because each stimulation elicits multiple sensations, they may have trouble in a very stimulating environment.
+Another problem some people with synesthesia experience is sensory overload.
+Because each stimulation elicits multiple sensations, they may have trouble in stimulating environments.

-The first thing you need to do if you have synesthesia is to learn all you can about it.
-The more you know, the better you'll understand that your synesthesia is natural for you.
-You can become an expert on your condition so that you aren't swayed by people who think it means there’s something "wrong" with you.
+The first thing to do if you have synesthesia is learn all you can about it.
+The more you know, the better you may come to understand that synesthesia is natural for you.
+When you become an expert on your condition, you may realize living with it doesn’t mean there’s anything "wrong" with you.

 Accept Your Synesthesia As A Gift

-Even if you're not happy about your synesthesia, it can be helpful to look for ways it improves your life.
+Even if you're unhappy about your synesthesia, it can be helpful to highlight the ways in which it improves your life.
 Does it help you enjoy music more fully?
-Does it help you remember things better?
+Does it help you remember details better?
 Does it enhance your emotional experiences?
-If you can see your synesthesia as a gift or a talent, you can take advantage of what it brings to you.
+If you can see your synesthesia as a gift or talent, you can take advantage of what it brings to you.